 12 Benefits of Light Therapy

 While bright light therapy (also known as phototherapy) has surged over the past years, it’s nothing new.
 It was first written about by Hippocrates in 400 BC when he described the importance of the sun.
-Then, in 1984, Norman Rosenthal first defined Seasonal Affective Disorder, explaining how specialized light therapy lamps effectively treat.
+Then, in 1984, Norman Rosenthal first defined Seasonal Affective Disorder, explaining how the benefits of light therapy lamps can aid in reducing symptoms.
 What used to be only accessible and affordable via healthcare providers is now available to anyone, anywhere.

 If you’re not familiar with what SAD light therapy is, allow me to explain.
 Light treatment involves sitting in front of a specialized 10,000 LUX light therapy lamp.
 These lamps are designed to put out high amounts of light (LUX) to mimic the sun.
 Our bodies need sunlight, but we rarely receive enough of it—the sun aids in our body’s ability to produce two essential hormones: melatonin and serotonin.
-Sitting in front of a light therapy lamp for 20-30 minutes each morning, we replace some of that lost sunlight.
+By sitting in front of a light therapy lamp for 20-30 minutes each morning, we replace some of that lost sunlight to trigger the production of those hormones.
 These 12 light therapy lamp benefits have been thoroughly researched and tested based on the effects bright light therapy has on users.